 Our base of exploration was an RV park on the eastern edge of the city called the, “Town and Country Campground”.
 It had good access to downtown via the TransCanada highway and reasonable rates.
 A full service, 30 amp, pull-through site went for about $34.00 a night (plus taxes).
 That included wi-fi which was okay, washrooms which were relatively clean and laundry facilities which were adequate.
 A games room, playground, camp store and mini-golf course rounded out the amenities list.
-Missing from the list however, was a swimming pool which was still under construction.
+Missing was a swimming pool which was under construction.

 Had we been travelling with children, the campground’s location next to “Fun Mountain Water Slide Park” would have been a definite plus.
 And, just down the road was the “Tinkertown Amusement Park” which featured a variety of rides and attractions for kids of all ages.